lyraproj/lyra/README.md

 ## Getting Started
 1. Clone the git repo: `$ git clone https://github.com/lyraproj/lyra`
 2. Build the binary: `$ cd lyra; make lyra`
-2. Run the binary with the sample manifest: ` $ ./build/lyra --debug apply attach`
+3. Run the binary with the sample manifest: ` $ ./build/lyra --debug apply sample`

-(You can view the sample manifest that is applied by the command above in `plugins/attach.pp`)
+(You can view the sample manifest that is applied by the command above in `plugins/example.pp`)

+## Integrating with Kubernetes
+1. Install the Lyra CRD as described in the [lyra-operator](https://github.com/lyraproj/lyra-operator/blob/master/README.md) repo
+2. Start Lyra in controller mode: ` $ ./build/lyra --debug controller`
+3. Create a Workflow resource, also described in the [lyra-operator](https://github.com/lyraproj/lyra-operator/blob/master/README.md) repo

 ## Project Status
 Very much in early development.
 Lyra is just starting and things are a bit bumpy!
 Star this project above to stay tuned.